Mexico City to Oaxaca - 8 Days

 Oaxaca

-Get cosy with the locals as you travel by local bus to Oaxaca – this is a great time to read a book or take a nap!
-Stretch your legs with an orientation walk when you arrive.
-Oaxaca is an old town full of graceful arcades and markets.
-After your walk, you’ll tour the 20 de Noviembre Market, where you'll do as the locals and head to the Pasillo de las Carnes Asadas (the grilled meats aisle).
-Follow your nose (and your leader) to find it – smoke and the smell of grilled meat is thick in the air.
-Maybe grab some guacamole, salsa and some fresh tortillas on the way and then find a spot at one of the long tables where you’ll sit down for a classic Oaxacan lunch.
-From here, the rest of the day is free for you to explore Oaxaca at your own pace – maybe explore Monte Alban’s ruins or visit the Cathedral of Oaxaca.
+Get cosy with the locals as you travel by local bus to Oaxaca – this is a great time to read a book or take a nap.
+Oaxaca is an old town full of arcades and markets, perfect for a stroll when you arrive.
+After your walk, you’ll tour the 20 de Noviembre Market, where you'll do as the locals do and head to the Pasillo de las Carnes Asadas (the grilled meats aisle).
+Follow your nose (and your leader) to find it – smoke and the smell of grilled meat thick in the air.
+Maybe grab some guacamole, salsa and fresh tortillas on the way and then find a spot at one of the long tables where you’ll sit down for a classic Oaxacan lunch.
+From here, the rest of the day is free for you to explore at your own pace.

 Day 6